 Where can I enquire to begin my international adoption process?

-The SAI can also direct you towards a certified agency.
+The SASIE can also direct you towards a certified agency.
 It is this agency that will tell you about the requirements you will have to meet, the process, the estimated cost, any travel, etc.

 Where can I get a psychosocial evaluation?